nesanter/recipes/md/chicken-and-dumplings.md

 ### Base Broth

  1. Melt butter.
-Cook chilies and black pepper with salt briefly.
+Cook chilies and black pepper with a small pinch of salt, briefly.

  1. Add onions and cook until browning.